Cosys-Lab/Cosys-AirSim/docs/echo.md

 ## Client API
 Use `getEchoData()` API to retrieve the echo sensor data.
-* The API returns a Point-Cloud as a flat array of floats and the final attenuation along with the timestamp of the capture and lidar pose.
+* The API returns a Point-Cloud as a flat array of floats and the final attenuation along with the timestamp of the capture and echo pose.
 * Point-Cloud:
   * The floats represent [x,y,z,attenuation] for each point hit within the range in the last scan.
   * The frame for the points in the output is configurable using "DataFrame" attribute